peteroupc/html3dutil/doc/H3DU.Math.md

 two 3-element vectors.
 The quaternion will describe the rotation required to rotate the ray described in the first vector toward the ray described in the second vector.
-The vectors need not be unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1).
+The vectors need not be <a href="tutorial-glmath.md">unit vectors</a>.

 #### Parameters